RichardJRL/100DaysOfCode-TangoWithDjango/workflow.md

    4. Use the `render()` function to generate an HttpResponse object as the view's return value.
 E.g. `render(request, 'rango/index.html', context=context_dict)`
 3. Map the view, *if it is a new one*, to an URL by modifying the Django project's `urls.py` file OR the application's `urls.py` file as required.

-## Serving a Static Media File on a Webpage
+## Serve a Static Media File on a Webpage
 1. In the Django project's `settings.py` file, create variables for
    1. The static media directory.
 E.g. `STATIC_DIR = os.path.join(BASE_DIR, 'static')`
    2. Add the variable name of the static media directory to the special Django variable `STATICFILES_DIRS` so Django knows where to look for the static files.
 E.g. `STATICFILES_DIRS = [STATIC_DIR, ]`